Planning & Development

 To comply with the MGA, Clear Hills County is currently working on several IDPs with some of its neighbours.
 Opportunities for public input will be provided in the process of developing these IDPs.
 The IDPs will also be made available publicly and online once completed and adopted by Council.

-Clear Hills County is currently developing a new Municipal Development Plan (MDP) to replace the old MDP that was adopted in 2000.
-Once completed, the MDP will become the primary planning policy document for Clear Hills County.
+Clear Hills County developed a new Municipal Development Plan (MDP) to replace the old MDP that was adopted in 2000.
+The MDP has become the primary planning policy document for Clear Hills County.
 The Plan will guide growth and development in Clear Hills County by defining the vision, principles, goals, and policies of the County.
 The MDP will provide clear direction to assist the County’s Council, the Development Authority, Municipal Planning Commission and the Subdivision and Development Appeal Board in making land use decisions to ensure orderly, efficient and economically sound development within the County.
 The MDP will address future land use, proposals for future development, co‐ordination with adjacent municipalities, infrastructure, municipal services and facilities, transportation, school and municipal reserves, environmental, social and economic policy decisions in a manner that reflects the municipality’s vision.
 The Plan will also contain policies to protect Clear Hills County’s agricultural land base, rural character, and unique natural features, while promoting its tourism and development potential.

 Area Structure Plans provide a framework for future subdivision and development of land, resulting in the creation of new neighbourhoods or commercial areas.
 They identify where residential, commercial, institutional and industrial development will be located and how services such as water, electricity, sewer systems, telecommunications, schools, fire protection and parks will be provided.
 ASPs are either prepared by the County or required from a developer in advance of a subdivision proposal.
 Currently, the County has the following ASPs: